Welcome back to this series on architecting applications and systems with scaling in mind.

 Shortcomings:

-- Only as good as the Load Balancer.
-Depending on the LB’s method of distributing load, can still experience processing delays even when all servers are not saturated.
+- Only as good as the load balancer.
+Depending on the load balancer’s method of distributing load, can still experience processing delays even when all servers are not saturated.

-- More likely to overload the DB, since many servers are now querying it.
+- More likely to overload the database, since many servers are now querying it.

 Adding a Database Read-Replica